pawan087/w16_airBnbClone/README.md

 ## Search Feature

 Got an idea of what you're looking for?
-Users can utilize the "Search Feature" found directly in the navigation menu!
+Users can utilize the "Search Feature" found directly in the navigation menu.
 Accommodations may be searched for by "City Name" and "Dates".
 Finding your next adventure never's been easier!

 <br>